taniarascia/taniarascia.com/content/posts/2018-06-12-how-to-create-a-snippet-in-visual-studio-code/2018-06-12-how-to-create-a-snippet-in-visual-studio-code.md

 ---
 date: 2018-06-12 16:57:04+00:00
-title: "How to Create a Snippet in Visual Studio Code"
+title: 'How to Create a Snippet in Visual Studio Code'
 template: post
 slug: /how-to-create-a-snippet-in-visual-studio-code/
 categories:
   - Tutorials
   - UI/UX
   - Web
 tags:
   - php
   - setup
 ---

 Here's how you make a custom, global snippet in VSCode.

 Press COMMAND + SHIFT + P to open the command palette.

 Find "Preferences: Configure User Snippets".